 1. Learn How to Save and Budget Money

-This is a basic principle of life that everyone starts to learn from a young age, but nothing shows true deferred gratification like saving up all school year for an epic trip throughout Europe that you can proudly say that you paid for partially or even all on your own.
+This is a basic principle of life that everyone starts to learn from a young age, but nothing shows true deferred gratification like saving up all school year for an epic trip throughout Europe that you can proudly say you paid for partially or even all on your own.

 You might also like: How to Budget for Your First Trip Abroad